PER USE CASE

-Third, organizations require a contingency plan with branching paths that describe chains of command, stakeholder responsibilities and any necessary technical knowledge necessary for emergency management within established disaster scenarios.
-Finally, an optimized business continuity plan includes a recovery time objective (RTO) to establish the speed at which business operations must be recovered, and a business impact analysis to determine how successful recovery efforts were.
+Third, organizations require a contingency plan with branching paths that describe chains of command, stakeholder responsibilities, and any necessary technical knowledge necessary for emergency management within established disaster scenarios.
+Finally, an optimized business continuity plan includes a recovery time objective (RTO) to establish the speed at which business operations must be recovered, and a business impact analysis (BIA) to determine how successful recovery efforts were.
 Likewise, a disaster report shows stakeholders how the disaster recovery planning process can improve in the future.

-With these three elements, an organization can weather crises, assess damage quickly and recover as soon as possible.
-It's also important to understand that a business continuity plan is a living document which must be updated regularly as the organization adopts new technologies and processes.
+With these three elements, an organization can weather crises, assess damage quickly, and recover as soon as possible.
+It's also important to understand that a business continuity plan is a living document that must be updated regularly as the organization adopts new technologies and processes.
 As organizations grow to scale, they adopt new solutions and infrastructures; these must be accounted for in the plan, or disaster recovery challenges could become augmented by unexpected bottlenecks.

 Although each business disruption is unique and many decisions will have to be made as situations unfold, a business continuity plan provides a framework and preparation to guide these decisions, as well as a clear indication of who will make them.
 A successful business continuity plan includes the following elements.